RBC-DSAI-IITM/rbc-dsai-iitm.github.io-old/_members/4profnandansudarsan_anusha.md

   - Operations Research
   - Data Analytics
   - Machine Learning
-bio: Have background of Computer Science and Engineering.
-Currently working in areas of data analytics and machine learning
+bio: Anusha is a research scholar in the Depeartment of management studies, Working in Data Analytics, Machine Learning and Operations Research.
 type: student
 ---